keycloakify/oidc-spa/README.md

 ### [react-oidc-context](https://github.com/authts/react-oidc-context)

 Our library takes a modular approach to OIDC and React, treating them as separate concerns that don't necessarily have to be intertwined.
-At it's core, oidc-spa is a simple adapter that is not tie to any particular UI framework and is a good fit for projects that implement strict separation of concern between the core logic of the app and the UI.
+At its core, `oidc-spa` is a straightforward adapter that isn't tied to any specific UI framework, making it suitable for projects that enforce a strict separation of concerns between the core logic of the application and the UI.
-However we also provide adapters for React and starter project for integrating with react-router-dom or @tanstack/react-router.
+Additionally, we provide adapters for React and starter projects for integration with `react-router-dom` or `@tanstack/react-router`.

 ### [keycloak-js](https://www.npmjs.com/package/keycloak-js)

-Beside the fact that this lib only works with Keycloak [it is also likely to be deprecated or overhauled](https://www.keycloak.org/2023/03/adapter-deprecation-update), it's not type-safe, and hard to get working properly.
+Beside the fact that this lib only works with Keycloak [it is also likely to be deprecated](https://www.keycloak.org/2023/03/adapter-deprecation-update).

 ## 🚀 Quick start